-These are another most important technique to counter in flight fatigue.
-Higher fatigue rates are seemed to coincide with circadian trough where the body temperature gets low.
+These are another most important technique to counter in-flight fatigue.
+Higher fatigue rates are seemed to coincide with the circadian trough where the body temperature gets low.

-Science reveals that higher rate to pilot in flight fatigue prevails in those who have not taken a walk or any other activity breaks.
+Science reveals that a higher rate to pilot in-flight fatigue prevails in those who have not taken a walk or any other activity breaks.

 Proper lighting in the cockpit: